-During the 2008-2009 academic year, The Citadel campus community built a new strategic plan which addresses each of these initiatives.
+During the 2009-2010 academic year, The Citadel campus community implemented a new strategic plan which addresses each of these initiatives.
 The Citadel Blueprint: The Strategic Plan for Educating Principled Leaders, approved by the Board and the Senior Leadership Team in summer 2009, is presented in Attachment III.